CASP+: overview of domains [updated 2021]

 The CASP+ is for security architects tasked with identifying cyber risk and mitigating it across an enterprise network or senior security engineers who work to build and maintain a safe system against cyberattacks.

 This master-level credential can validate a professional’s advanced IT security behavioral analytics skills, which can greatly value an employer looking to hire the right resource.
 So, whether you are an IT security professional or cyber risk analyst who wants to advance their career, or a security expert tasked with leading the team of professionals working on improving an organization’s cybersecurity readiness, the CompTIA Advanced Security Practitioner (CASP+) certification provides a way to work in one of the fastest-growing fields in the U.S.

 About the CASP+ credential

-This vendor-neutral credential, then, is aimed at pros who have the essential skill sets acquired through hands-on experience and working knowledge tied to implementing solutions with analytics tools.
-Credential holders will need to be familiar with analyzing risk impact and responding to security events, within cybersecurity policies and frameworks.
+This vendor-neutral credential is aimed at pros who have the essential skillset acquired through hands-on experience and working knowledge tied to implementing solutions with analytics tools.
+Credential holders must be familiar with analyzing risk impact and responding to security events within cybersecurity policies and frameworks.

 CASP+ exam details

 Number of questions: Maximum of 90 questions